Regulators Rock the Crypto World by Threatening an End to Anonymity with “In October 2018, the Financial Action Task Force (FATF), the... More”

 Global Regulatory Imperative as FATF Travel Rule Now Applies to Cryptocurrency

 Owing to the acceleration of hacks and frauds in tandem with related money laundering—as well as high-profile abuses of cryptocurrency by rogue countries to evade sanctions—regulatory bodies have increased their oversight of virtual assets.
 For a major example, the Financial Action Task Force (FATF) rocked the crypto economy with a new “travel rule”—for which the G20 announced its full support in Osaka in June—that requires transactions between exchanges to include personal information about the sender and the receiver of funds similar to international bank wire and SWIFT transfers of fiat funds.

 Facebook Awakens Policy Makers with Announcement of Libra

-Cryptocurrency regulation is now obviously viewed as an imperative across the globe, and there is increasing political concern about the potential financial disruption blockchain technologies pose.
+Cryptocurrency regulation is now obviously viewed as an imperative across the globe, and there is increasing political concern about the potential financial disruption A blockchain is a shared digital ledger, or a continually up...
+More technologies pose.
 In particular, Facebook’s entre into the cryptocurrency world by announcing Libra ignited a fury of debate in global capitals regarding the risks and rewards of these new financial tools.

 2019 Shaping Up as the Year of the Exit Scam While Dark Markets Fall Like Dominoes